SArifB/Bahr-C-compiler/README.md

 ## Project modules and roadmap

-The project consists of a main, parser, codegen, engine, and an arena:
+The project consists of a main, parser, codegen, hashmap, and an arena:

 - File reading system still needs a lot of work and I need to develop a more robust directory reader.
 I plan on making a configurations system aswell.
 This would need to be seperated into it's own module.
 - Lexer is in a somewhat good state and doesn't need extreme improvements.
 As it is an intrinsic part of the parser I've moved it there.
-- Parser needs a lot of work but can handle function calling, string literals and integers.
+- Parser needs a lot of work but can handle function definition, declaration and calling also string literals and integers.
 - Codegen also needs a lot of work but can output a "hello world" example.
 - Arena is an arena allocator that I borrowed from Tsoding's [arena](https://github.com/tsoding/arena).
 I've made extensive configurations to it.
+- Hashmap uses a C translated version of FxHash's hashing algorithm, used in Rust's compiler.
+I've also made my own hashmap implementation by storing type-erased values in it.

 The project lacks processing and creating of types like structs, enums and unions and arrays.
-Most importantly I need to develop declaration and calling of functions.

 ## Build system

 The compiler is built with cmake but I configure the project with cmkr's cmake.toml file.
 Any changes to project configuration are done through it.
-I personally build all modules with clang and all warnings as errors.
-I also regularly run the project with valgrind to ensure no memory leaks occur.
+I personally build all modules with clang and recently added the pedantic flag to build configuration.
+I also regularly run the project with valgrind and sanitizers to ensure no memory leaks or undefined behaviour occur.

 The project can simply be configured, built and ran with: